-The most affordable metro areas in Alabama, ranked by ACRE’s Alabama Housing Affordability Index, are Anniston-Oxford (232.9), Florence-Muscle Shoals (227.4), Mobile (214.4), Montgomery (212.7), Gadsden (211.8).
-One notably missing fact is that the two most populated metro areas in Alabama, Birmingham-Hoover and Huntsville did not make the top five most affordable metro areas.
-This can be attributed to a high median sales price, $200,000 in Birmingham and $208,333 in Huntsville, in the first quarter of 2019 which is not uncommon for these areas.
+The most affordable metro areas in Alabama, ranked by ACRE’s Alabama Housing Affordability Index, are Gadsden (228.1), Florence-Muscle Shoals (215.1), Decatur (206.2), Anniston-Oxford (203.7) and Mobile (201.0).
+One fact that stands out is that the two metro areas with the highest median family incomes, Birmingham-Hoover with $71,000 and Huntsville with $78,700, did not make the top five most affordable metro areas.
+This is due, not surprisingly, to relatively high median sales prices in each area: $195,775 in Birmingham-Hoover and $215,617 in Huntsville.

 Alabama’s Most Affordable Non-Metropolitan Areas

-At $52,700, Marshall County has the highest median family income of Alabama’s non-metro areas.
+At $52,700, Marshall County has the highest median family income of Alabama’s non-metro areas, and it increased 22.6 percent from 2017.
 This can be explained Marshall County’s proximity to the Huntsville metro area and overall job growth in north Alabama.
 Huntsville-area real estate, again, is somewhat expensive, so it is not surprising that many people buy houses in nearby areas, such as Marshall County, and commute to Huntsville for work.

-The least affordable non-metropolitan area in Alabama is Tallapoosa County, with an AHAI score of 131.2.
-Quarter-to-quarter data tells us that Auburn-Opelika and Tallapoosa County are the only two areas in the state that are consistently below the national AHAI score.
+The least affordable non-metropolitan area is Tallapoosa County, with an AHAI score of 131.2.
+Tallapoosa and Auburn-Opelika are the only two areas to score below the national average.
 However, Tallapoosa County’s median sales price of $197,500 includes a significant number of expensive waterfront homes on Lake Martin.